rvojtus/UMLift/UMLift-Standalone/README.md

 UMLift - Standalone is a self-contained application that integrates UMLet's GUI with the core functionality of UMLift-core to support Informal Model-Driven Development (IMDD).
-It runs independently of any IDE and can be executed directly via the command line (CLI).
+It runs independently of any IDE and can be executed directly via the command line (CLI) or by "double-clicking" the provided JAR file.

 ## Table of Contents